 Just about all digital cameras have a play back function or they automatically show you the last photo you've taken.
 Make a quick exposure adjustment if it is not right.
 Of course you can try your camera's "night time" setting if it has one and see if they works for your current lighting and scene.

 Nighttime photography often has contrasty scenes and may throw off your camera's exposure system.
 Even better yet for more advanced exposure checking, discover how to use your camera's histogram if it has one.

 This "Boardwalk Ghosts" nighttime photo had an exposure of 1/4 second.
 What I find very unique about this photo is the appearance of the feet of the boardwalk "ghosts".

 The timing was just right to capture their feet when they were almost stationary on the boardwalk.
 I took a least a dozen of these boardwalk photos and picked this as one of my favorites for that reason.

-I used several different aperture priority and ISO settings to get a large variety of shutter speeds with the nighttime pictures I took.
+You can use several different aperture priority and ISO settings to get a large variety of shutter speeds with the nighttime pictures you take.

 If you got a few worthwhile ideas from this article please share them with a friend.
 I appreciate your help